 Princess Diana’s Secretary Reveals Why She Kept a Fridge Filled With Her Own Blood

-When Diana married Britain’s future king, Prince Charles, she entered a life few could ever relate to.
+When Diana married Britain’s future king, she entered a life few could ever relate to.
 But it wasn’t all royal privilege and glamour, there were also plenty of rules and protocols she and other members of the family needed to follow because of specific threats.

 Why Princess Diana traveled with a fridge full of blood